 In some types of SSN fraud, you, the victim, can get arrested and thrown in jail.
-This could happen if the SSN thief commits a crime and uses your name and SSN to identify himself when he is apprehended.
+This could happen if the SSN thief commits a crime and uses your name and SSN to identify himself when apprehended.
 Weisman said this scenario becomes even worse when the hacker posts bail and then doesn’t show up for the hearing.

-Pro tip: If you do become a victim of this type of fraud, Weisman said, you should contact the credit reporting agencies and demand they remove the false information from your credit report.
+Pro tip: If you do become a victim of this type of fraud, Weisman said you should contact the credit reporting agencies and demand they remove the false information from your credit report.
 You also should file a criminal complaint for identity theft with the local police so that it is a matter of record.

 They can use your SSN to pay for their utilities.

-In order to use their services, it’s pretty standard for utility companies to ask for your Social Security number as a way to check your credit history, according to the FTC.
+For a customer to use their services, it’s pretty standard for utility companies to ask for your Social Security number as a way to check your credit history, according to the FTC.
 But this just means there’s another opportunity for a hacker to get your personal information and unfairly wreak havoc on your finances.
 Once your SSN lands in the hands of hackers, they can freely open utility services under your name for their personal use.
 You might not see any signs of this until you receive a notice for a past due payment.

 They can sell your identity to launch spam attacks.